Kush Kazemi: Storylines

 Kush develops feelings for Carmel's best friend Denise Fox (Diane Parish).
 They admit their feelings to each other and they have a brief fling, however, she ends it, fearing it will ruin her friendship with Carmel.
 Kush later discovers from Carmel that Denise is pregnant and believes he is the father, but Denise tells him he is not as she is 18 to 19 weeks pregnant.
 Kush later advises his younger brother Shakil Kazemi (Shaheen Jafargholi) when he wants to have sex with his girlfriend, Bex Fowler (Jasmine Armfield), who is Martin's daughter.
 When the explicit image Shakil sent to Bex goes viral around Shakil's school, Bex is blamed, even though Louise Mitchell (Tilly Keeper) was the one who sent it.
 This causes things to become fraught yet again between the Kazemis and the Fowlers.
 Kush pursues Denise again but she turns him down due to her friendship with Carmel.
-However, when Kush is in the fish and chip shop after having a drink with Denise, Michelle Fowler (Jenna Russell) crashes into it, leaving him unconscious.
+However, when Kush is in the fish and chip shop after having a drink with Denise, Martin's sister Michelle (Jenna Russell) crashes into it, leaving him unconscious.
 Denise helps rescue Kush, and while he is in hospital, she admits her feelings for him and they start a relationship.
 Back home, Carmel interrupts Kush and Denise one morning, but assumes that Kush has met a doctor from the hospital, which he confirms.
 Denise tells Kush that they should admit to their relationship from the start, so they tell Carmel, who is shocked, and says that when the relationship ends, she would be forced to take Kush's side and would lose her friend forever.
 Kush asks Denise to move in with him but she declines where Kush accuses her of comparing him to her controlling ex-husband, Owen Turner (Lee Ross).
 Kush storms off and goes into cardiac arrest in the middle of the market, and is diagnosed with Brugada Syndrome.
 Denise regrets rejecting him and spontaneously proposes to him in the hospital; he accepts.
-Later, Kush's other brother, Darius Kazemi (Ash Rizi), offers him work in Dubai but Kush and Carmel are left devastated when Shakil, while returning a stolen bike taken by his friend Keegan Baker (Zack Morris), dies after being stabbed by a gang.
+Later, Kush's other brother, Darius Kazemi (Ash Rizi), offers him work in Dubai, but Kush and Carmel are left devastated when Shakil, while returning a stolen bike taken by his friend Keegan Baker (Zack Morris), dies after being stabbed by a gang.
 When Kush and Denise end their relationship, he begins having a secret sexual relationship with Kat Moon (Jessie Wallace).
 The pair decide to keep it a secret due to the complicated relationship Kush has with the Slaters and Fowlers, but when they are caught having sex, they admit to being together.
 When Kush sees Whitney Dean (Shona McGarty) being harassed on a balcony by Leo King (Tom Wells), he rushes to her defence, and accidentally pushes Leo over the balcony.